 - Preparing for the Coming of the Lord

 - Advent begins on the fourth Sunday before Christmas and ends on the day before Christmas.
-Thus it begins on 26 November 2016 and ends on 24 December at sundown.
-(Christmas Eve begins at sundown.)
+Thus it begins on Sunday, 3 December 2017 and ends at sundown on 24 December 2017.
+(Christmas Eve doesn’t begin until sundown.)

 - In most churches, the decorations are purple or blue; royal colors to welcome the King.
 You can read more about color in worship.

 - Scripture Readings:

 - The Revised Common Lectionary appoints Scripture readings for use in worship during the Season of Advent.